thissudhir/Smartifiy-auto-top-up/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by Abhishek.
 Special thanks to [Material-UI](https://mui.com/) for providing the components used in this project.

 ## License